• DIY Soothing Antioxidant Toner

 Organic Apple Cider Vinegar

 Simply steep two organic green tea bags in one cup of boiled water for 30 minutes or longer.
 Now add one teaspoon of organic apple cider vinegar.
-Finally add four drops of blue chamomile essential oil and place in a clean container.
+Finally add 2-3 drops of blue chamomile essential oil and place in a clean container.
 Use organic cotton balls with new toner after you cleanse your skin to prep for your moisturizer.
 Because this is a toner without preservatives I suggest refrigerating it.
 It should last for at least two weeks if not a bit longer.

 So why these ingredients?